openstack/swift/doc/source/overview_container_sharding.rst

   - If the container is big enough:

-    - If the node is the scanner node, search for pivots or start pivoting.
+    - If the node is the scanner node, search for ranges or start sharding.
 If scanner isn't defined it'll use group election to choose one.
-    - If the node isn't the scanner and pivots are defined then start splitting on pivots.
+    - If the node isn't the scanner and ranges are defined then start splitting on ranges.

   - If the container is small enough then it will shrink it.
   - If the container isn’t too big or small, just leave it.

-- Finally the containers object_count and bytes_used is sent to the root container’s pivot_ranges table.
+- Finally the containers object_count and bytes_used is sent to the root container’s shard_ranges table.

-Scanning for pivots and pivoting is done in batches, so the sharding daemon doesn't spend too much time on one particular container.
+Scanning for ranges and sharding is done in batches, so the sharding daemon doesn't spend too much time on one particular container.
 Sharding is rather complicated, so we go into more detail below.